 The age of a community's housing stock typically reflects several important factors including size, offered amenities, and overall maintenance costs.
 Age of the home often also reflects different regional and national trends in housing development.
 Housing predating the 1940s, for example, was typically smaller and built on smaller lots.
 In subsequent decades, both average lot and home sizes have increased.
 For example, average homes constructed in the 1980s and 1990s are typically much larger than housing built in previous decades.
 This can be seen in both the rural and more urban environments of Marathon County.
 Additional bedrooms, bathrooms, and attached garage space are among the amenities found in newer housing units.

-Table 7-3 shows housing age for the community.
-In the Town of Bern, data shows that a significant portion of the local housing stock was built before 1939.
-Recent housing growth from the 1990s makes up approximately 10% of the total housing stock.
-That is lower than overall figures for the County.
+The following table shows housing age for the community.
+In the Town of Wien, data shows that a significant portion of the local housing stock was built prior to 1939.
+Recent housing growth from the 1990s makes up approximately 23% of the total housing stock.
+That is higher than overall percentages for the County.
 The Census reports that homes built in the 1990s make up 13% of the County's overall housing stock.